 Within a few days of taking drugs it’s pretty normal to go through what’s commonly referred to as a ‘comedown’.
 Comedowns will differ from person to person but the symptoms can be both physical and emotional.
 Physical symptoms can include nausea, headaches, exhaustion and reduced appetite while flatness of mood, irritability and stress are common emotional experiences associated with ‘coming down’.
 The severity and length of a comedown will differ from person to person and will depend on the type and amount of drugs used, as well as your general health including how much food, water and sleep you’ve had.
 People who use drugs on a more regular basis are likely to experience harsher comedowns than those who only use occasionally.
 If you’ve had a break from using during COVID-19, this might affect your comedowns.
 However, we’ve also seen changes in the purity of substances available in the wake of COVID-19 restrictions, which may further impact the length or severity of your comedown.

-If you do take drugs this Mardi Gras and you experience a comedown, there are some simple and healthy things that you can try which might help you to make it through!
+Regardless of these impacts, as we head into the holiday period after this very strange year, there are some simple and healthy things that you can try which might help you to make it through!

 Resist the temptation to use more drugs